CopernicaMarketingSoftware/Documentation/Mailerq/4.0/message-store-options.md

 ## Storage policy

-The "storage-policy" config file setting allows you to instruct MailerQ what type of messages should be stored in the message store.
+The "storage-policy" config file setting tells MailerQ what type of messages should be stored in the message store.
 Valid values are "all", "out", "in" and "none".
 The "none" setting is meaningful if you only want MailerQ to *retrieve* mime data from external storage, without ever storing it.

+Before MailerQ publishes a message to RabbitMQ (for example, before it sends a received message to the inbox queue, or before it send a delayed message back to the outbox queue) it checks the storage policy to see whether the mime data should be sent to RabbitMQ too, or that the mime data should be stored in a different storage system,

 If you want all messages to be stored in the message store, use the "all" policy.
-If this policy is enabled, MailerQ filters each JSON object before it gets published to RabbitMQ.
+If this policy is enabled, MailerQ checks each JSON object before it gets published to RabbitMQ.
 If it still contains mime data, it will be removed from the JSON and stored in the message store.
 The "all" policy matches incoming messages that go to one of the incoming queues, as